 Notes: Students enrolled in this course will be responsible for cost of course materials.
 For Art Studio majors only for the first week of pre-registration.
 Then open to all in the second week.

+ARTST-280SJ Topics in Art Studio: 'Art, Public Space, and Social Justice Activism'

+Not Scheduled for This Year.
+Credits: 4

-ARTST-280SJ Topics in Art Studio: 'Art, Public Space, and Social Justice Activism' Spring.
-Credits: 4 What are some ways that art can disrupt oppressive structures of power?
+What are some ways that art can disrupt oppressive structures of power?
 This course explores the ways in which contemporary artists centuries have responded to the call for political change and social justice, particularly with regards to issues of race, gender, sexuality, class, and ability.
 Drawing from interdisciplinary and intersectional perspectives, we will examine the role of visual and performance art within public spaces in shaping and furthering social movements and protest.
 Some possible themes and issues include public memory, artistic citizenship, counterpublics, "material" and "immaterial" artistic forms, and the collective impact of art activism on the social imagination.
-Crosslisted as: GNDST-204SJ Applies to requirement(s): Humanities; Multicultural Perspectives Prereq: 4 credits in gender studies.
-ARTST-280VN Topics in Art Studio: 'Visual Narrative' Spring.
-Credits: 4 This course will focus on visual storytelling and will explore how artists have communicated narrative in a multitude of ways throughout history.
-The creative assignments will be divided into thematic units including: Myths and Fairytales, Superheroes, Familial Relationships, and Historical Narratives.
-Students will be free to tackle these assignments in any medium they feel most appropriately reflects their ideas.
-Additionally, all students will create a narrative-based sketchbook that will be archived in The Sketchbook Project at the Brooklyn Art Library.
-Our critical readings and discussions will focus on contemporary art, film, and media as well Applies to requirement(s): Humanities as comic books and literature.

-L. Bouton

-Restrictions: This course is limited to Art Studio majors only.

-Prereg: ARTST-120, ARTST-131, or ARTST-142.

-Notes: Students enrolled in this course will be responsible for cost of course materials.
-For Art Studio majors only for the first week of pre-registration.
-Then open to all in the second week.
+Crosslisted as: GNDST-204SJ

+Applies to requirement(s): Humanities; Multicultural Perspectives S. Russell

+Prereq: 4 credits in gender studies.

-ARTST-280VP Topics in Art Studio: 'Video, Performance, Object'
+ARTST-280SP Topics in Art Studio: 'Sculptural Poetics'

-Not Scheduled for This Year.
+Fall.
 Credits: 4

-This course will explore how history, culture, and our ever-increasing access to technology has influenced the development of video as a medium in contemporary art.
-Lectures and readings will introduce artists who work in video, sound, performance, installation, surveillance, live streaming, and YouTube.
-The course will include workshops and demonstrations with digital video cameras, lighting, and sound recording, as well as editing in Adobe Premiere and After Effects.
-Student projects will focus on time, duration, memory, and identity through single-channel video pieces, as well as installations and the creation of interactive performance objects.
+What does it mean for a letter to support physical weight?
+For a word to overtake a building?
+For a sentence to be planted in the ground?
+In Sculptural Poetics, we will create dimensional text-work and examine the history of poetic linguistic expression.
+How can language be made physical?
+How can words levitate, press, dissolve, disrupt, and productively confuse existing boundaries?
+Using a wide variety of processes including casting, textiles, woodworking, video projection, and performance, we will create textual interventions both inside and beyond the studio.

 Applies to requirement(s): Humanities

-Other Attribute(s): Community-Based Learning

-L. Bouton
+K. Clare

-Prereq: ARTST-120, ARTST-131, or ARTST-142.
+Prereg: ARTST-120, ARTST-131, or ARTST-142.

-Notes: Students enrolled in this course will be responsible for cost of course
+Notes: Students enrolled in this course will be responsible for cost of course materials

 ARTST-280WE Topics in Art Studio: 'Wearables and Soft Sculpture' Spring.
 Credits: 4

 This course introduces students to the history of textiles, fiber arts, soft sculpture, and wearables in relation to cultural and political themes.
 How do textiles transform from flat surfaces into three-dimensional objects or become a second skin to the object?
 We will focus on the design, fabrication, and creative application of textile construction processes using a range of fabrics, yarn, and materials associated with wearables and soft sculpture.
 We will experiment with the use of traditional hand tools, digital technologies, patterning, and natural dyes, engaging in small-scale and large-scale projects that culminate in group critiques.
 Applies to requirement(s): Humanities

 X. Pham

-Prereq: ARTST-120, ARTST-131, or ARTST-142.
+Prereg: ARTST-120, ARTST-131, or ARTST-142.

 Notes: Students enrolled in this course will be responsible for cost of course materials.
 For Art Studio majors only for the first week of pre-registration.
 Then open to all in the second week.

 ARTST-295 Independent Study

 Fall and Spring.
 Credits: 1 - 4

 The department

 Instructor permission required.